 Should my company be part of a consortium?
 Consortiums are best for smaller companies and owner/operators to meet the requirements.
 However, based on the number of regulated employees, Oschmann Employee Screening Services can set up a company specific testing program to meet the federal requirements or enroll you in one of our Department of Transportation drug testing consortiums.

 Why Oschmann Employee Screening Services?
 Oschmann Employee Screening Services offer a variety of DOT consortium options that meet the specific drug and alcohol testing requirements for each mode of transportation.
+Our random testing costs are built into your annual fees so unlike most other consortiums you will not be charged for every random test that you get selected for.
 Additionally, OESS is highly regarded by the Federal and State Enforcement Agents from the various modes that have audited our members’ programs.
 We have been administrating DOT consortium services since 1996.

 How does it work?
 What does the Membership Per Employee fee cover?
 The fee covers the testing costs (breath alcohol, laboratory, collection fees and medical review officer) for ALL random tests that your employee(s) have been selected for as long as they are completed at one of our covered collection sites.
 So, if you are selected for a random test, you will NOT be billed for the test.
 We also prepare and provide you with your DOT required semi-annual laboratory and annual MIS reports.
 All other tests needed (i.e. pre-employment, post-accident, reasonable cause, etc.) will be billed on a per test basis.